 More concerning is the continued presence of a 16GB entry model for both.
 This simply isn’t enough for a modern non-expandable high-end smartphone, especially considering that both phones now take considerably larger photos and videos than before.

+Apple has turned out two more high class smartphonesin the iPhone 6S Plus and iPhone 6S.
 The iPhone 6S Plus is materially the better phone of the two, with a superior camera, a much bigger and sharper screen, and significantly better battery life.